 Introduction to CSS Box Model

 Cascading Style Sheet provides the styling HTML elements.
 But, for styling an element, we must know about HTML elements and their behavior as far as CSS is considered.
-One of the most important parts of designing a web page is deciding upon the layout.
+One of the most important parts of designing a web page is deciding the layout.
 If the placements of elements on the page are properly planned, it can be made dynamic and responsive.
 The presentation of the page depends upon how the elements have been rendered.
 In plain HTML, if we use different elements, they are rendered one after the other in a queue form.
-However, CSS gives us an option to customize that part of the display, which is what this article will talk in details about.
+However, CSS allows us to customize that part of the display, which this article will discuss in detail.
 This property of CSS is called the Box Model.
-Each element can be equated to a box and CSS lets the developer decide various parameters of this box to customize the rendering of each element and create the overall layout of the page.
+Each element can be equated to a box, and CSS lets the developer decide various parameters of this box to customize each element’s rendering and create the page’s overall layout.

 Box Model Elements and Syntax

-There are majorly four elements in a box-model on which the behavior of the box (element) relies.
+There are four elements in a box model on which the behavior of the box (element) relies.
 These are:

 - Content: This is the main content of the element.
-It can be text, links, images, videos or any other content.
+It can be text, links, images, videos, or other content.

-- Padding: This is the gap between the content and the border (which is another element) of the content.
+- Padding: This is the gap between the content and the content’s border (another element).

-- Margin: This is the space that is maintained between various boxes on a particular page i.e. the space between two borders.
+- Margin: This is the space maintained between various boxes on a particular page, i.e., the space between two borders.

 Syntax: